Catholic Recipe: Yellow Split Pea Soup

 This yellow split pea soup is a Polish Lenten favorite.

-This recipe would be appropriate for Palm or Passion Sunday, due to the second title of Carling Sunday.
+This recipe would be appropriate for the Fifth Sunday of Lent or Passion Sunday, due to the second title of Carling Sunday.
 From Feast Day Cookbook "according to the story, a famine in Newcastle, England, was relieved when on that day there came into the harbor a ship with a cargo of peas commonly known as carlings.
 Some authorities hazard the guess that the name came from a penitential Lenten practice of wearing hard peas within the shoe—certainly a most uncomfortable custom."

 Boil all ingredients except carrots slowly for about 4 hours or until peas are tender.
 Add carrots 2 hours before soup is done.Recipe Source: Easter Book, The by Francis X. Weiser, S.J., Harcourt, Brace and Company, New York, 1954